TanishqPalaskar/HTB-Writeups/README.md

 Feel free to contribute to this repository by submitting pull requests with improvements or additional write-ups.
 Your contributions are welcome!

-## License

-This repository is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 ## Contact

-For any questions or feedback, you can reach me at [your-email@example.com](mailto:your-email@example.com).
+For any questions or feedback, you can reach me at (mailto:tanishqpalaskar036@example.com).

 ---